bradhowes/Knob/README.md

 Included is a playground for playing with a knob.

+# Versions

+There are two major versions that have a slight change in the API.
+Originally (up to v1.6.0) the width of the knob's track and indicator were given as notional pixel values.
+With v2.0.0, this changed to _factor_ which is multiplied with the minimum of the bounds width and height values to arrive at the width value to use.
+This allows for scaling of the knob features as the bounds of the knob changes.

+* old-style track/indicator width values -- use version v1.6.0
+* new-style track/indicator scaling factor values -- use version v2.x.y

 ## Configuration

 * `minimumValue` -- the lowest value that the control will report out.